Close

 11:00 AM – 12:00 PM

 Rules are meant to be broken, and genre-boundaries are meant to be smashed.
-Join some of your favorite authors, including: John Scalzi (Starter Villain), Daniel M Ford (The Warden), R.R.
-Virdi (The First Binding), Veronica Roth (Arch-Conspirator), and Kristen Simmons (Find Him Where You Left Him Dead), with moderation by Seth Dickinson (Exordia) for a panel all about transcending science fiction, fantasy, and horror into a delightful mashup of all of our favorite tropes into their magnificent stories.
+Join some of your favorite authors, including: opens in a new windowJohn Scalzi ( opens in a new windowStarter Villain), opens in a new windowDaniel M Ford ( opens in a new windowThe Warden), opens in a new windowR.R.
+Virdi ( opens in a new windowThe First Binding), opens in a new windowVeronica Roth ( opens in a new windowArch-Conspirator), and opens in a new windowKristen Simmons ( opens in a new windowFind Him Where You Left Him Dead), with moderation by opens in a new windowSeth Dickinson ( opens in a new windowExordia) for a panel all about transcending science fiction, fantasy, and horror into a delightful mashup of all of our favorite tropes into their magnificent stories.

 opens in a new windowThe Horror, The Horror